-- 1. Recommend a Statement of Functions and Authorities of the Committee to the Board of Directors for approval and review the Statement annually recommending to the Board of Directors any changes deemed appropriate. - 2.
-Review the New Hampshire Electric Cooperative, Inc.'s Bylaws, on or before December 31st of each year, and make appropriate recommendations to the Board of Directors. - 3.
-Review all policies, for which it is responsible, annually and make appropriate recommendations to the Board of Directors. - 4.
-Review, with the President, major or significant changes in NHEC's organizational structure, wage and salary plan, union contract, and employee benefits, and make appropriate recommendations to the Board of Directors.
-Annual salary increases submitted as part of the Board approved budget and addendums to the union contract providing clarification would not be considered significant according to this policy. - 5.
-Review, with the President, NHEC's processes for strategic planning and strategy development and provide oversight and guidance on continuous improvement of NHEC's strategic planning processes and framework. - 6.
+- 7. Review all policies, for which it is responsible, annually and make appropriate recommendations to the Board of Directors. - 8.
+Review, with the President/CEO, major or significant changes in NHEC/NHB organizational structure, wage and salary plan, union contract, and employee benefits, and make appropriate recommendations to the Board of Directors.
+Annual salary increases submitted as part of the Board approved budget and addendums to the union contract providing clarification would not be considered significant according to this policy. - 9.
+Review, with the President/CEO, NHEC's processes for strategic planning and strategy development and provide oversight and guidance on continuous improvement of NHEC's strategic planning processes and framework. - 10.
 Review annually and make appropriate recommendations to the Board of Directors on current best governance practices and trends in corporate governance; a set of Governance Guidelines; and standards by which the Board can annually review its own performance.